Jerry Sadowitz: 2000–present

 Sadowitz appeared in the 2012 Kathy Burke comedy-drama Walking and Talking on Sky Atlantic, playing the character Jimmy the Jew.

-A stand up tourette, "Comedian, Magician, Bawbag!", in February 2013 and close up magic and comedy "Comedian, Magician, Psychopath!" in early 2014, when Sadowitz was promoted by an unknown friend, seemed to put Sadowitz back on the circuit with several sold-out shows including Manchester, Leeds, Brighton, Glasgow and Inverness.
+A stand up tour, "Comedian, Magician, Bawbag!", in February 2013 and close up magic and comedy "Comedian, Magician, Psychopath!" in early 2014, when Sadowitz was promoted by an unknown friend, seemed to put Sadowitz back on the circuit with several sold-out shows including Manchester, Leeds, Brighton, Glasgow and Inverness.
+Throughout this tour, Sadowitz played a video appeal at the beginning performances regarding the death of his friend Mark Blanco, who died in December 2006 after falling from the first-floor balcony of a flat in Whitechapel belonging to singer Pete Doherty's friend and literary agent Paul Roundhill.
+The video included an appeal from Blanco's mother for the Crown Prosecution Service to reopen the case.

 In 2016, Sadowitz launched the "Trick of the Month Club" in which he teaches a new card trick every month to paying subscribers.
 In late 2016 Sadowitz tour "Comedian, Magician, Psychopath!" visited London, Glasgow, Manchester and Wolverhampton.

 In 2019, Sadowitz toured the UK with his show "Make Comedy Grate Again" (a reference to Donald Trump's campaign slogan "Make America Great Again").
 A gig in Liverpool during this run of shows was covered on comedy website Chortle after an audience member collapsed due to excessive laughter.
 Sadowitz also took his "Comedian, Magician, Psychopath 2019" show to the Edinburgh Fringe Festival.

-Sadowitz's 2022 Edinburgh Fringe show was cancelled after one night because staff members—and, reportedly, audience members–at the Pleasance theatre found the material incredibly offensive.
-The venue later clarified that this was due to "racism, sexism, homophobia and misogyny" and that "the material presented at his first show is not acceptable and does not align with our values"; Sadowitz defended himself against those who made the decision, accusing them of "cheapening and simplifying" his act.
+Sadowitz's 2022 Edinburgh Fringe show was cancelled after one night because staff members—and, reportedly, audience members–at the Pleasance theatre found the material offensive.
+The venue later clarified that this was due to "racism, sexism, homophobia and misogyny", that "the material presented at his first show is not acceptable and does not align with our values", and that he had exposed his penis to a member of the audience.
+Sadowitz defended himself against those who made the decision, accusing them of "cheapening and simplifying" his act.
 In the aftermath of Sadowitz's show at the Fringe being cancelled, his tour of the UK saw increased ticket sales and a date being added at London's Hammersmith Apollo.

+In 2025 along with fellow magician Caspar Thomas, Sadowitz began performing a weekly magic show at the Betsey Trotwood pub in London.